 Now, there is no rule of thumb with what constitutes an undervalued ratio, as it really depends on the average found on the respective stock exchange and sector.
 For example, if Total SA has a P/E ratio of 57 but the average for oil stocks in Europe is 80, then the firm could be undervalued.

 Focus on Specific Sectors

-In terms of economic uncertainties, it’s best to think about which sectors are likely to thrive, and which sectors you should avoid.
+In terms of economic uncertainties, it’s ideal to think about which sectors are likely to thrive, and which sectors you should avoid.
 As a prime example, the coronavirus pandemic has shown just how devastating lockdown restrictions have been for those operating in the retail, oil, and airline sectors.

 However, those active in online fashion and technology have excelled.
-Ultimately, by thinking about which sectors might do well in the coming months and years, you’ll hopefully be able to find the best European stocks for your personal investment profile.
+Ultimately, by thinking about which sectors might do well in the coming months and years, you’ll hopefully be able to find European stocks for your personal investment profile.

 Create a Diversification Plan

 Diversification is the most important metric to take into account in your search for European stocks.
 This means that you will be buying stocks from various markets and sectors.

 For example, you might decide to add European stocks to your portfolio from Germany, France, The Netherlands, Sweden, Spain, and Denmark.
 Additionally, you might decide to focus on several sectors – such as banking, tech, consumer goods, and e-commerce.